mggower/vno/README.md

 deno install --allow-net --unstable https://deno.land/x/vno/install/vno.ts
 ```

-- Deno requires the `--allow-net` permissions to run an installation
+- Deno requires the `--allow-net` permission to run an installation
 - This feature, and many of the others used in vno are still considered "unstable" for Deno.
 Run the command with `--unstable` to allow these resources to execute.
-- The force flag `-f` is only necessary when you want to overwrite an existing copy of the module
+- The force flag `-f` can be used if you want to overwrite an existing copy of the module
-- name the module in your path with the name flag `-n` or `--name` , we suggest using 'vno'
+- You can name the module in your path with the name flag `-n` or `--name` , 'vno' is the default name.
 - If you have not already added Deno bin into your path, you will need to do so.

   - Copy the export path your terminal returns and paste it into your terminal